Pink-Crab/Perique-Registerables/docs/Meta_Data.md

 ## __construct(string $meta_key)
 > @param string $meta_key

-Creates a new Meta Data instance with the defined meta key.
+Creates a new MetaData instance with the defined meta key.

 ```php
 $meta = new Meta_Data('my_key');